revaturelabs/interviewquestions/Java/Exception Handling/HowtohandleExceptions.md

 ---

-4.Can we have multiple catch blocks with the single try block.
+4.Can we have multiple catch blocks with the single try block?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)